Oliver Kragl: Career

-In January 2018 he moved to Serie B side Foggia on loan.
+In January 2018, he moved to Serie B side Foggia on loan.
 He made his league debut on 20 January 2018 in a 1–0 loss to Pescara.
 His first goal for the club came just a week later in a 2–1 win over Virtus Entella.
 His goal, assisted by Leandro Greco, came in the 32nd minute.
 On 19 June 2018, Foggia exercised the option to make the transfer permanent.

-Following Foggia's bankruptcy, on 16 July 2019 Kragl signed a three-year contract with Serie B club Benevento.
+Following Foggia's bankruptcy, on 16 July 2019, Kragl signed a three-year contract with Serie B club Benevento.

-On 5 October 2020 he joined Serie B club Ascoli on loan.
+On 5 October 2020, he joined Serie B club Ascoli on loan.
 On 31 August 2021, his contract with Benevento was terminated by mutual consent.

 On 2 February 2022, Kragl signed a contract with Avellino in Serie C until 30 June 2022, with automatic extension in case of promotion to Serie B.

 After spending the first half of the 2022–23 season with SV Ried in Austria, on 11 January 2023 Kragl returned to Italy, joining Serie C club Messina.

+After having been a protagonist in Messina's relegation escape in the second half of the club's 2022–23 Serie C campaign, Kragl left the Giallorossi later in August 2023 to join fellow Sicilian club Trapani in the Serie D league.
+He contributed to Trapani's promotion to Serie C for the 2024–25 season.
+On 28 August 2024, Kragl's contract with Trapani was terminated by mutual consent.

+He successfully joined the Serie D club Fidelis Andria and served as a team captain before mutually agreeing to terminate his contract on 26 March 2025.
+Just a day later, he returned to Trapani, now in the Serie C. On 21 July 2025, Kragl terminated his contract with Trapani by mutual consent.